By Keith Kessinger, Associate Site Editor

 In a VMware environment, networking can be tricky, especially in large, complex infrastructures.
 But a strong network architecture can facilitate vMotion, High Availability, Fault Tolerance and other VMware features.

 Server virtualization destroys traditional data center models, in which servers are treated as islands.
 In doing so, it also complicates data center networking, because it extends a network to virtual hosts.
 A VMware virtual network can pose several technology-based drawbacks, including less visibility into network traffic and network manageability challenges.
-And a network architecture can
+And a network architecture can blur the roles and responsibilities of data center personnel, which can create technical and political problems.

 The answers to these frequently asked questions about VMware networking will help you understand vSphere's network architecture, features and pain points and offer some VMware networking strategies.